 Statement on Teaching, Learning and Assessment

 The module is divided into two connected sections: the first six weeks will focus on understanding key cognitive processes, while the second half will explore how social psychology is underpinned by these processes.
-Teaching will be delivered through a combination of lectures and practicals.
-Lectures will focus on presentation of key module materials, presenting relevant theories and research that are closely aligned to the expertise of teaching staff.
+Teaching will be delivered through a combination of lectures and tutorials.
+Lectures will focus on key module materials, presenting relevant theories and research that are closely aligned to the expertise of teaching staff.
 Lectures will be broken up with activities designed to increase engagement and deepen learning.
 Tutorials will be held on a fortnightly basis, and students can sign up to attend as many as they like.
 Each tutorial is designed to develop a specific skill that supports assessment performance, such as essay writing and preparing for unseen exams.
 This module structure gives students the opportunity to develop the Abertay Attributes, with professional and personal skills and intellectual understanding fostered by research and knowledge exchange, and active citizenship developed by learning about social issues relating to social cognition (e.g., prejudice).
 Learning will be assessed via a critical review essay and exam, allowing intellectual understanding, personal skills and professionalism to be gauged.
 Employability will be enhanced by the transferable skills developed in tutorial work, as well by the inclusion of a career development session in Feedback Week.

 Teaching and Learning Work Loads